Chapter 1

 “Know it’s me approaching when I haven’t spoken a word.”

 I shrugged as I unbraided my fiery red hair.
 “Trade secret.”
 Unfortunately, I couldn’t tell him I could recognize his scent.
-It would lead to other questions.
-The answers to which would guarantee excommunication from the very order to which I’d sworn fealty.
-The red hair, an uncommon trait in the Ebon Province, had already caused me enough trouble within the order.
+It would lead to other questions, the answers to which would guarantee excommunication from the very order to which I’d sworn fealty.
+The red hair, an uncommon trait in the Ebon Province, had already caused me enough trouble within the Order.
 Lesser hunters thought me a witch.
 They were wrong, but the accusation was better than the truth.

 “Did you cut out the heart?”